 These Masternodes improve the security of the network and make sure that the transactions are as quick as cash transactions.
 This costs money and effort from the Masternodes, so they are rewarded by the network.

 A Masternode gets 45% of the total reward received from mining DASH coin.
 So, suppose 1 DASH coin gets mined by the miners, it will be split in the following manner:

-- 10% (0.10 DASH cryptocurrency) goes towards funding the for further network improvements
+- 10% (0.10 DASH cryptocurrency) goes towards funding for further network improvements.

 As shown in the snapshot below, this unique system of Masternodes is what helps Dash to provide two great benefits which we will look at next.

 One of the problems with the Bitcoin blockchain is that it is completely public.
 What this means is that if you make a Bitcoin transaction, anyone in the world with internet access can find out the following things about it:

 - The public address of the sender and receiver of each Bitcoin transaction;